 Balance dark and light, In the same way, they would experience in the wild.
 Some fish are nocturnal, meaning they are active at night, while others are diurnal, meaning more active during the day.
 Both types of fish will require a good balance of light and dark to sleep and function as naturally as they can.

 Make sure the fish isn’t experiencing an external source of stress or an internal source of stress.
-You can experiment with a few different explanations of what may be or may not be happening but with the exception of a few fish.
+You can experiment with a few different explanations of what may or may not be happening except for a few fish.